 When couples separate and divorce, there are usually three main issues they need to resolve: How will we co-parent the children?
 How will we financially support each other?
 And how will we divide family property?
 These issues can often be difficult and complicated to resolve, especially when the couple have a high net worth or high incomes.
 This is when hiring a high net worth family lawyer becomes important.
 Why?
 Because high net worth and high-income separations and divorce are often different than other separations and divorce, with a different and unique set of laws applying to high-income earners.
+A high net worth family lawyer has the expertise to navigate the intricate financial landscapes involved, including complex property valuations, offshore accounts, and investment portfolios.
+Additionally, in cases where the couple includes individuals from different countries or holds global assets, understanding and addressing divorce laws for international couples becomes crucial to ensure a fair and comprehensive resolution.
+These specialized lawyers can help mitigate conflicts and streamline the process, protecting their clients’ interests in challenging and multifaceted legal situations.

 But what are high net worth and high-income earners?
 Generally, in Canadian family law, “high income earners” are those who earn incomes over $250,000 per year.
 “High net worth” couples are those whose net family property exceeds $2M (often including residential and rental real estate, rrsp’s, stocks and other investments, etc.).
 “Ultra high net worth” couples are those whose net family property exceeds $30M (often involving shares in public and private companies, art, etc.).